AC-Rennes-OpenSource/alambic/README.md

 # Usage

-A job defines a full process to extract, transform and load data (whenever Freemarker is used, the target is the intermediate file).
+Within an addon packaged project, a job defines a full process to extract, transform and load data (whenever Freemarker is used, the target is the intermediate file).

 It is implemented by an XML file with respect of a specific grammar.
 Multiple jobs can contribute to achieve an operation on information system.